 One of the reasons why cross country moving is such a complex effort is all the paperwork that needs to be taken care of before you leave your home.
 The process of relocating includes a lot of things, and one of them is knowing how to register your car in a new state.
 We’re here to help by explaining the procedure in a step-by-step guide.

 First things first: you need to acquire an insurance policy or basic liability coverage before registering your car in any US state except New Hampshire.
 Each one has different rules regarding the timeframe for getting all the paperwork in order.
+No matter if you are shipping the vehicle to Glendale, or Brooklyn, make sure you follow all the rules.
 Contact the Department of Motor Vehicles – DMV in your future place and get all the information about the exact procedure and the deadline for the registration.
 Have in mind that the DMV has different names in certain states like the Bureau of Motor Vehicles, Division of Vehicles, Registry of Motor Vehicles, and so on.

 You’ll usually have thirty days after you relocate to register your vehicle, and most states ask for a fresh driver’s license.
 With all that being said, we can start explaining the procedure in more detail.

 Before you even begin the process of registering your vehicle, you’ll need proof of insurance.
 As you’ll need to transfer to the insurance policy for your future state – there’s a chance you might be able to stay with the same insurance company or you might have to switch.
 Most states ask for this in the first place and allow online renewals.

 When you call the state’s DMV office or visit their website, you’ll see what the other requirements are.
 The most common one is proving your ownership of the car by showing the title certificate.
 If you bought a car online, be sure that you have proof of the purchase.
 What you usually need: